matthewhall78/hello-world/coverLetter.md

 * I created a governance framework template to provide structure for how teams who share the need for a core capability like "form design and submission" will collaborate in an open source project model

 **Product Owner Role**
-> From Jan 2019 to now, similar to my previous Scrum Master role, as a Product Owner I also began at square one:
+> From Jan 2019 to Jan 2022, similar to in my current role as Senior Director and in my previous role as Senior Scrum Master role, I also began this role without a team in place and needed to build and guide new team members into becoming a high functioning team:

 * Start up a new team beginning with contract procurement of developers, and
 * Build a high functioning team with contractors and some other recently hired full time staff.